 This Blackening Seasoning is great because it takes less than 5 minutes to make and once you make it you can store it in your pantry for up to a year.
 The rich flavors of this seasoning are a surprising addition to so many dishes and can help bring any weekday dinner to life.
-You can use this on anything from fish (mahi mahi, salmon, tilapia,) seafood, chicken, steak, potatoes, and even oven roasted vegetables!
+You can use this on anything from fish (mahi mahi, salmon, tilapia,) to seafood, chicken, steak, potatoes, and even oven-roasted vegetables!

-This recipe happens to be naturally vegan, vegetarian, pescatarian, gluten free, low carb, paleo, and keto.
+This recipe happens to be naturally vegan, vegetarian, pescatarian, gluten-free, low-carb, paleo, and keto.

 What is Blackened Seasoning?

 If you aren't familiar with Blackened Seasoning, it actually originated from Cajun cuisine in New Orleans.
 What's in the seasoning varies, but it's often a blend of smoked paprika, onion, garlic, cayenne, and oregano.
 Some versions also have thyme and basil.
 The paprika and cayenne give the seasoning a darker coloring.
-It's similar to a Cajun Spice Mix or Creole Seasonings but my version is heavier on the smoked paprika without the thyme.
+It's similar to a Cajun Spice Mix or Creole Seasonings but my version is heavier on the smoked paprika without the dried thyme.

-There are lots of popular versions of Blackened Seasoning available in the stores these days.
+There are lots of popular versions of Blackened Seasoning available in stores these days.
 A few favorites are Zatarains Blackened Seasoning, Emeril's Blackened Seasoning Blend, and Chef Paul Prudhomme's Magic Seasoning Blends - Blackened Redfish Magic.

 Store-Bought Blackened Seasonings